1. What is Makgeolli?

 Dating back to the 10th century, Makgeolli is the oldest alcoholic beverage in Korea.

 Made from rice, nuruk (traditional fermentation starter), and water, it has a creamy body and tart taste profile, which comes from lactic acid bacteria.
-It is typically a tad sweet, with an average Alcohol By Volume (ABV) of 6%.
+It is typically a touch sweet, with an average Alcohol By Volume (ABV) of 6%.

 2. What is nuruk?